 - Lastly, inform the patient about the benefits of clinical trials and tell them you can provide more information if this is something they would be interested in.
 Do not push them to participate, but make sure they are aware of the opportunity

 How do I find clinical trials for patients?

-You can find information on clinical research studies and clinical trials from the National Institute of Health (NIH) at ClinicalTrials.gov.
+You can find information on clinical research studies and clinical trials from the National Institutes of Health (NIH) at ClinicalTrials.gov.
 The website provides updated information about federally and privately supported clinical research in human volunteers.